cds254/eugene/README.md

 rpiServer.py        - to be run on the Raspberry PI, communicates with linuxClient.py and teensy_control.ino

-tennsy_control.ino  - program that is running on the teensy 3.1, communicates with rpiServer.py and controls the motors and servos on Eugene along with reading sensor data
+teensy_control.ino  - program that is running on the teensy 3.1, communicates with rpiServer.py and controls the motors and servos on Eugene along with reading sensor data